-For wave propagation over slowly varying depths and currents the relation between the relative angular frequency (as observed in a frame of reference moving with the current velocity) and the absolute angular frequency, ω , (as observed in a fixed frame) is given by the linear dispersion relation where g is the acceleration of gravity, d is the water depth and U is the current velocity vector.
+For simplicity f will be used for f_r in the rest of the document.
+For wave propagation over slowly varying depths and currents the relation between the relative angular frequency (as observed in a frame of reference moving with the current velocity) and the absolute angular frequency (as observed in a fixed frame) is given by the linear dispersion relation where g is the acceleration of gravity, d is the water depth and U is the current velocity vector.
 The magnitude of the group velocity, c_g , of the wave energy relative to the current is given by